kilaniBarhoom/to-do-app/README.md

 ### Utilities & Features
 - Resposive

-      The wesite is designed in a responsive design way to deal with all screen sizes and types.
+      The website is designed in a responsive design way to deal with all screen sizes and types.

 - Hide / Show Task
-  - User can hide his selected tass to hide it from other users that access the same website.
+  - User can hide selected tasks to hide it from other users that access the same website.
   - user can Show the hidden tasks

--Hosting
+- Hosting

     The Website is lanched to Github and Netlify to be viewed and used.

--Track Changes
+- Track Changes

      Website's changes are being tracked using Git and GitHib.

 - Completed / Uncompleted Tasks

      You can mark the task as completed or non-complete.
 The completed tasks will light up green to be visualised as completed.

 ### Contributors

-  The project was designed, implemented and completed by me ( Ibrahim Kilani ), All thanks to Dr. Thaer Thaher and also THANK the course instructors ( Mohamed Mansour, Jihad Abu Zuhri and Dalia Alawneh ) for putting such work for us in this course.
-The contents of this corse are so valuable and I wholey enjoy the materila you gave us ....
+  The project was designed, implemented and completed by me ( Ibrahim Kilani ), All thanks to Dr. Thaer Thaher and I also want to hardly THANK the course instructors ( Mohamed Mansour, Jihad Abu Zuhri and Dalia Alawneh ) for putting such work for us in this course.
+The contents of this corse are so valuable and I wholey enjoy the materials you gave us ....

   # Thank you so much <3